stokpop/tiny-bank/visualisation/README.md

 ## What you see
 - Left box pre-filled with green-shaded balls (hollow) and returning squares
 - A top pipe connecting the left box to the right box; balls flow through it
 - In the right box, balls are converted into filled squares.
-About 10% become red squares; the rest keep their original green shade
+About 10% become red squares; the rest keep their original green shade.
+New: Squares in the right box fill from the bottom row upward (front of the return pipeline), growing left→right, so buffering appears next to the bottom pipe entry.
 - A bottom pipe sends squares back to the left box where squares stack from the bottom upward
 - Mild jitter/wobble animation and randomized spawn intervals for a natural feel